BOEUF OR SEITAN

 This is the perfect recipe to celebrate cooler months and our recent collaboration with Stone Corral Brewery on their deep, rich, chocolate-y maple porter.
-A twist on a classic Belgian recipe, we think this scrumptious wintry stew with the bittersweetness of the beer will knock your socks off!
+A twist on a classic Belgian recipe, we think this scrumptious wintry stew with the bittersweetness of the beer and the depth of unsweetened cocoa powder will knock your socks off!
 You can substitute any delicious chocolate stout or porter if you can’t find Stone Corral in your neck of the woods.
 Enjoy!

 Carbonnade de Boeuf or Seitan

 2 cups seitan or beef chuck steak, trimmed and cut into cubes

 4 Tbsp flour